poetaster/keypeer.org/posts/introduction.md

 The technical part consists of a web service (REST API), a freely accessible interface that developers can use for accessing services API keys through keypeer.

 Access to API keys will be managed by a ZKP (zero knowledge proof) approach.
 When a user makes a donation, keypeer produces a 'donation certificate'.
 Whenever the user requires an API key, they can prove payment with this certificate using a ZK proof which does not reveeal their identity.
+Discussions with interested parties in the community lead to considering the use of Circuittree, a Zero-Knowledge reasoner.
+[Circuitree IEEE paper](https://ieeexplore.ieee.org/document/9718332)

 Protecting keys is a challenging problem.
 We propose to use something like fully homomorphic encryption [OpenFHE](https://en.wikipedia.org/wiki/OpenFHE) for storage of user and third party key material on servers that must remain secret.